Research Software Engineering Summer School

 Location

-The workshop will take place in a cluster room within UCL.
-Specific details of the course venue will be supplied after registration.
+The workshop will take place in a cluster room on the UCL Bloomsbury campus.

 - Timetable